×

 When we asked people what advice they would give someone preparing to move to Port of Spain, they said:

 "Before retiring in Port of Spain, there are a few things to keep in mind.
 The cost of living is moderate compared to many other cities, however it is important to research rental prices and property values to ensure you can afford to live comfortably in the city.
 It is also important to consider the available medical care and hospitals in the region as medical costs may be higher than what you are used to.
 Lastly, it is important to familiarize yourself with the local culture, laws, and customs to ensure a smooth retirement experience.
-Additionally, learning some of the local language can help you to easily integrate into the city," explained one person living in Port of Spain, Trinidad & Tobago.
+Additionally, learning some of the local language can help you to easily integrate into the city," said one expat who made the move to Port of Spain.

 What do people appreciate most about the culture in Port of Spain?